rvilgalys/solarmap/README.md

 `> npm install`

+Provide a NEXT_PUBLIC_GOOGLE_API_KEY in an `.env.local` file in the root directory.
+This api key will need to be enabled for ... and whitelisted for localhost.

 `> npm run dev`

-Provide a GOOGLE_API_KEY in a `.env` file in the root directory.
-This api key will need to be enabled for ... and whitelisted for localhost.

 ## Assumptions and Limitations